 We learned FPV flying (first person view) the hard way, crashes after crashes until we get it right.
-Later on I realized there are exercises beginners can do to gradually build up their skills and confidence.
+But there are exercises beginners can do to gradually build up their skills and confidence.
 Also, there are also simple safety rules we should follow to avoid accidents and injury to ourselves and others.

-There are many ways to learn FPV.
-This guide is mainly based on our personal experience.
+There are many ways to learn FPV, this guide is purely based on my personal experience.
 If you have any other good ideas or suggestion please let us know in the comment.

 Before we start, we would like to mention some of the basic safety rules about flying FPV.